About Go Green Autos

 Hello, my name is Matt West and I started Go Green Autos in early 2017 and specialise in only zero emission, 100% electric vehicles.
 I started the business as I could see the traditional motor trade just didn't understand electric vehicles.
 The trade saw them as a 'hot potato', particularly vehicles with leased battery packs and consequently, early vehicles were coming off finance and had almost no value in the used market as dealers didn't want them on their forecourts.
 As a long term EV driver, I thought there needs to be someone selling these vehicles that understands them, so I started Go Green Autos.

-Many customers come to me after finding that other motor dealers, even main agents selling new EVs, don't understand EVs and can't answer their questions.
-They often find they know more about the product themselves than the dealer does and or find dealer even tries to still persuades them to purchase a diesel!
+Many customers come to Go Green Autos after finding that other motor dealers, even main agents selling new EVs, can't answer their questions and are still very negative about electric vehicles and even try to pursued them into a diesel!

 See the testimonials and reviews from customers.
 These reviews will probably give you a better understanding of how I conduct my business, than I could write here.

 Here are just a few examples of some of the hundreds of EV sold by Go Green Autos: